Food for the gods

 Food for the gods, sometimes known as a date bar or date and walnut bar, is a Filipino pastry dessert similar to the American dessert bar.
 Dates and walnuts are some of the main ingredients.
 The food is popular during the Christmas season, when they are wrapped in colored cellophane and sometimes given as gifts.

 History

-It is unknown how food for the gods originated, but there is a theory that it came from the Spanish pan de dátiles, date bread, when they colonized the Philippines.
+It is unknown how food for the gods originated, but an early written account of a "food for the gods" pudding with dates and walnuts appears in a 1909 community cookbook for a Michigan branch of the General Federation of Women's Clubs.
+One theory posits it came from the Spanish pan de dátiles, date bread, when they colonized the Philippines.
 When the United States took over control, the recipe may have been altered to where it is today.
 Another theory states that the dessert was entirely American and was adapted into Philippine cuisine during that time instead.
 They may have also been inspired by American date squares.
 At the time, dates and walnuts were very luxurious and were considered only for divine consumption.
 Alternatively, the gods may have referred to the wealthy or those with superiority.
 Food for the gods has been recorded to be popular in the Philippines since the 1900s and became even more so during the 1930s.